-Anyone at CPF who believes they have been subjected to workplace violence, bullying, harassment, sexual harassment and/or discrimination by an external stakeholder must bring it to the attention of their direct supervisor, Human Resources representative or National Executive Director.
-If such case arises, the matter will be investigated to the fullest extent possible.
+Anyone at CPF who believes they have been subjected to workplace violence, bullying, harassment, sexual harassment and/or discrimination by an external stakeholder must bring it to the attention of their direct supervisor or the Network Human Resources Manager.
+If such case arises, the matter will be fully investigated possible.